moreshwarwadkar/Python-Simple-To-Do-List/README.md

-# Python-Simple-To-Do-List
-Python Simple To-Do List Program – A lightweight, command-line To-Do List application built in Python.
-Easily add, view, and remove tasks using a simple menu interface.
-Perfect for beginners to practice Python programming, lists, and functions while managing daily tasks efficiently.
+Python Simple To-Do List

+A simple command-line To-Do List application built in Python.
+This program allows you to add, display, and remove tasks easily using a simple menu-driven interface.
+Perfect for beginners to learn Python basics such as lists, functions, and input handling.

+Features

+Display all tasks in your To-Do List.
+Add new tasks dynamically.
+Remove tasks by selecting their number.
+Menu-driven interface for easy interaction.
+Handles invalid task numbers gracefully.

+How It Works

+The program starts with a main menu offering four options:
+Display All Tasks
+Add Task
+Remove Task
+Exit

+Display Tasks: Shows all tasks or a message if the list is empty.
+Add Task: Prompts the user to enter a task name and adds it to the list.
+Remove Task: Lists all tasks with numbers and allows the user to remove a task by entering its number.
+Exit: Stops the program with a thank-you message.